These Soft Peanut Butter Cookies are crispy on the outer edges and chewy inside with a strong peanut butter flavor.

 Peanut Butter Cookies is a type of cookie that is distinguished for having peanut butter as its main ingredient.
 You can either use smooth or chunky peanut butter for this recipe.
 The difference is when you use chunky peanut butter, peanut fragments in the cookies will add a nice crunch.

 2. How to make flatter and crispy cookies

 Yes, you can use brown sugar and white sugar interchangeably.
 If you do wish to substitute brown sugar with white sugar, there are a few things to consider.
 Substituting brown sugar for white sugar or vice versa will not affect the cookies’ sweetness, but the texture and color will be affected.

 Brown sugar contains more moisture than white sugar because of the molasses content.
-Therefor, substituting brown sugar with white sugar will result in baked goods that are relatively flatter, crispier, and lighter-colored cookies.
-While using brown sugar will result in a denser, moister, and chewier cookies.
+Therefore, substituting brown sugar with white sugar will result in baked goods that are relatively flatter, crispier, and lighter-colored cookies.
+While using brown sugar will result in denser, moister, and chewier cookies.

 3. Chill the dough

 Chilling the cookie dough is the most important step in this recipe.
 If you do not chill the dough, the cookies will spread all over your baking sheet excessively.
 As the result, the cookies spread too much, stick together, and become thinner than you would like.
 Chilling the cookie dough reduces the spread by cooling down the fat, making the fat more solid, and minimizing the spread when the fat heats up during baking.
 I really recommend chilling the dough for at least one hour and up to overnight.
 The longer you chill the cookie dough, the better it is as the cookies become more flavorful and chewy.

 4. Dip the fork in sugar